symfony/symfony-standard/README.md

 * **WebProfilerBundle** (in dev/test env) - Adds profiling functionality and the web debug toolbar
-* **SensioDistributionBundle** (in dev/test env) - Adds functionality for configuring and working with Symfony distributions
+* **SensioDistributionBundle** (in dev/test env) - Adds functionality for configuring and working with Symfony2 distributions
 * **SensioGeneratorBundle** (in dev/test env) - Adds code generation capabilities ([documentation](http://symfony.com/doc/current/bundles/SensioGeneratorBundle/index.html))
 * **AcmeDemoBundle** (in dev/test env) - A demo bundle with some example code